onanapower/coding_quiz_game/README.md

 The time by the left hand are used to monitor time spent answering questions, it automatically starts counting down once the sessions starts

-## Copywrights
+## Copyrights

 code from obigabit with support from tutors and group mates.
-Was submitted before but due to poor marks, it was resubmitted after copying the first code and refactored it
+Was submitted before but due to poor marks, it was resubmitted after copying the first code and refactored it.